hendrikx-itc/minerva/doc/storage/notification.rst

 The original idea for notification sets would use an existing column of the notifications and use that directly as the primary key of the notification set.
-So if there are alarm notifications coming in from an external system that maintains its own set of alarm Ids, then these alarm Ids would become the primary key for an alarm notification set.
+So if there are alarm notifications coming in from an external system that maintains its own set of alarm IDs, then these alarm IDs would become the primary key for an alarm notification set.

 ::